1. Interactive Brokers - Best trading platform in Singapore

 £250.00 |

-Offering of investments: IG offers share trading via CFDs to over 13,000 stocks (including SGX shares) on its proprietary platform suite.
-The broker also supports trading in IPOs and offers after-hours trading on over 70 popular symbols.
+Offering of investments: IG offers share trading via CFDs on more than 10,000 global stocks (including SGX shares) through its proprietary platform suite.
+The broker also supports IPO trading and provides after-hours trading on over 70 popular symbols.
 If you’re focused on domestic exposure, IG offers SGD-denominated index CFDs, allowing you to speculate on Singapore’s markets with a Singapore Dollar-based balance.

-Trading costs: IG’s stock CFD pricing is competitive for Singapore-based traders, with spreads and commissions roughly in line with industry averages.
-For active traders, IG offers volume-based rebate programs that can lower costs further, although eligibility requirements are quite high.
-During regular trading hours, IG’s average spreads are slightly better than industry norms, making it a cost-effective choice for trading a wide range of share CFDs, even if it isn’t considered a discount broker.
+Trading costs: IG's stock CFD pricing is competitive for Singapore-based traders, with commissions starting at 0.10% on Singapore share CFDs (minimum S$10) and $0.02 per share on U.S. share CFDs (minimum US$10).
+For active traders, IG offers volume-based rebate programs that can lower costs further, though eligibility requirements are quite high.
+During regular trading hours, IG's average spreads are slightly better than industry norms, making it a cost-effective choice for trading a wide range of share CFDs even though it isn't considered a discount broker.

-Mobile trading: IG delivers high-quality mobile trading thanks to its proprietary app, which includes full-featured charting, risk management tools, and real-time pricing.
-The app synchronizes with IG’s desktop and web platforms, making it a strong choice if you want a consistent, on-the-go trading experience.
+Mobile trading: IG delivers high-quality mobile trading through its proprietary app, which includes full-featured charting, risk management tools, and real-time pricing.
+The app synchronizes with IG's desktop and web platforms, making it a strong choice if you want a consistent, on-the-go trading experience across devices.

 Head on over to my full review of IG on our sister site ForexBrokers.com to learn more about its features.

-Great choice for trading on the Singapore Exchange (SGX) – Saxo
+3. Saxo - Great for trading on the Singapore Exchange (SGX)

 Overall |